-Leasehold land and buildings Buildings 2% Fixtures, fittings and equipment 10% and 20%
+Leasehold land and buildingsBuildings 2%Fixtures, fittings and equipment10% and 20%

 A review for impairment of a fixed asset is carried out if events or changed in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Statement of Financial Activities.
-Depreciation is not charged in the year of acquisition.